rp13g10/fell_finder/README.md

   * You can then access the webapp by opening 'http://localhost:8050/' in your browser

 ## Future developments
+* Existing code needs tidying up, decide on a structure which will scale as the webapp becomes more sophisticated
+  * Too many similar filenames, could do with renaming
+* Full test coverage required for existing code
+* Build out export capability for GPX export
+* Admin dashboard?
+* User logins?
+Save routes?
+* API integrations?
 * The webapp itself is currently very basic, and needs a lot of tidying up
 * Some of the code-base is likely to be restructured as additional components are added
 * Additional pages are planned